ntblab/infant_neuropipe/scripts/MTL_Segmentation/README.md

 - LOPO-ASHS Bland-Altman Plots

     - Generates the bias plots used to quantify the extent to which the volume of the hippocampus was over- or under-estimated by the LOPO-ASHS models

+- ASHS Iterations Analyses

+    - We investigated how the reliability of ASHS changes as a function of the number of tracing examples provided during training.
 ________________________________